 Having a baby represents a huge milestone and period of change in anybody’s life, whether you are an expatriate living abroad or not.
-However, being apart from friends and family in a country in which customs and traditions are very different from what you would expect at home can make the process of pregnancy and giving birth seem all the more daunting and overwhelming.
+However, having a baby abroad and being apart from friends and family in a country in which customs and traditions are very different from what you would expect at home can make the process of pregnancy and giving birth seem all the more daunting and overwhelming.

 In this article we present an overview of some of the things you can do if you are planning on giving birth abroad to approach the process in a controlled and measured manner.